 Camping at the Coral Pink Sand Dunes

-Coral Pink Sand Dunes State Park has 22 paved RV sites, each with a picnic table, grill, fire pit, and access to potable water.
+Coral Pink Sand Dunes State Park has 22 paved RV sites.
+Each has a picnic table, grill, fire pit, and access to potable water.
 Primitive camp spots are also available.
 Reservations are recommended on holidays and weekends.
 For information, current prices, and reservations, please refer to the state park website.

 ATV Trails: Ride on the Coral Pink Sand Dunes